git-cola/git-cola/share/doc/git-cola/git-cola.rst

 Double-clicking individual files adds and removes their content from the index.

-Various actions that are available through the right-click context menu.
+Various actions are available through the right-click context menu.
 Different actions are available depending a file's status.

 Stage Selected